A Must-See Toronto Landmark

 Where to Park?

 If you happen to be staying at the nearby Novotel Toronto Centre Hotel, there are paid parking options available for an additional fee.
-Get more details on parking by contacting the hotel.
+Get more details on parking by contacting the hotel here.

 Public Parking for St. Lawrence Market

-There are many surrounding public parking lots.
-Please be aware that depending on the day, parking can fill up fast.
+There are many surrounding opportunities for public parking, but please be aware that depending on the day, parking can fill up fast.
 Please use the map below for a visual guide.

 More information on parking, as well as hours of operation for St. Lawrence Market can be found on their website.